btcpar/genequery-office/README.md

 Install all software requirements and compy the srs.R and AS_Basic.py files within the folder C:\PG (If PG folder does not exist, create it)

 GeneQuery Office Advanced version (for all types of Microarrays, RealTime qPCR and NGS) can be ordered at btcpar@gmail.com.
-Free easy to use installer will be provided.
+Free easy-to-use installer will be provided.

 ----------------------------------------------------------------------------------